2000–01 Aston Villa F.C. season

-During the 2000–01 English football season, Aston Villa competed in the Premier League (known as the FA Carling Premiership for sponsorship reasons).
+During the 2000–01 English football season, Aston Villa competed in the FA Premier League.
 Another season of decent (but rarely exciting) form saw Villa secure another top-10 finish, though this time they dipped slightly into eighth place after occupying sixth place a year earlier.
-Villa proved themselves as one of the hardest Premiership teams to beat, with only the top three sides suffering fewer defeats than Villa's 10, but a mere 13 wins and a staggering 15 draws ended any hopes of a title bid or even a top-six finish.
+Villa proved themselves as one of the hardest Premier League teams to beat, with only the top three sides suffering fewer defeats than Villa's 10, but a mere 13 wins and a staggering 15 draws ended any hopes of a title bid or even a top-six finish.

-Juan Pablo Ángel signed Villa on 12 January 2001, becoming the club's record signing at £9.5 million.
+Juan Pablo Ángel (175) signed Villa on 12 January 2001, becoming the club's record signing at £9.5 million.
 Angel made his debut away to Manchester United in a 0-2 loss on 20 January 2001.